 However, during periods of oxidative stress, there is simply no antioxidant to be found.
 So, the free radical becomes a thief!

-It goes in search of other molecules in the cell which it can react with and steals an electron to stabilize itself.
+It goes in search of other molecules in the cell which it can react with and steals an electron to stabilise itself.
 Important substances like lipids, proteins and DNA are its targets.

 Unfortunately, that leaves the victim molecule without an electron.
 Now, it must look for another electron itself.
 This sets off a chain reaction wherein molecules go around stealing electrons from one another.